vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 6. A market which enters a state requiring liquidity auction through reduced current stake (e.g. through LP bankruptcy) during a block but then leaves state again prior to block completion never enters liquidity auction. (<a name="0035-LIQM-006" href="#0035-LIQM-006">0035-LIQM-006</a>)

-7. A liquidity provider should cannot remove their liquidity within the block if this would bring the current total stake below the target stake as of that transaction. (<a name="0035-LIQM-007" href="#0035-LIQM-007">0035-LIQM-007</a>)
+7. A liquidity provider cannot remove their liquidity within the block if this would bring the current total stake below the target stake as of that transaction. (<a name="0035-LIQM-007" href="#0035-LIQM-007">0035-LIQM-007</a>)

 8. If the Max Open Interest field decreases for a created block to a level such that a liquidity auction which is active at the start of a block can now be exited the block stays in auction within the block but leaves at the end. (<a name="0035-LIQM-008" href="#0035-LIQM-008">0035-LIQM-008</a>)